Click on the + symbol to see details for each committee. If you’re interested in serving on a committee, please click here.

 All VBSR members are eligible to serve.
 We look for committee members who:

-- Can attend meetings 4-5 times/year (in-person or remote), each lasting one to two hours
+- Can attend meetings 4-5 times/year (in-person or virtual), each lasting one to two hours

-- Will participate in committee discussions conducted via email in between meetings
+- Can participate in committee discussions conducted via email in between meetings

-Current Nominating Committee members are: Yola Carlough, Adeline Druart, Ken Merritt, Avram Patt, Duane Peterson, Chair.
+Current Nominating Committee members are: Adeline Druart, Frank Sadowski, Beth Gilpin, Etienne Morris, Caroline Hauser, Madeline Brumberg, and Duane Peterson, Chair.

 The Finance Committee oversees VBSR’s budget and financial well-being.
-It is also responsible for oversight of financial management systems, and it typically meets quarterly.
-The committee consists of board members who:
+It is also responsible for oversight of financial management systems.
+The committee consists of current and past board members who: